Skip to main content

 USACE Chicago District Project Manager, Vaughn Coolman, makes a brief presentation on August 15, 2024, in East Chicago, Indiana at a public meeting about the upcoming Indiana Harbor Canal Dredging.
 [Source: USACE]

-Contractor Roen Salvage Company of Sturgeon Bay, Wisconsin currently expects to start in early September, with around-the-clock dredging of approximately 60,000 CY of sediment from the Federal channel and unloading it from barges to the Confined Disposal Facility located at 3500 Indianapolis Blvd in East Chicago.
+Contractor Roen Salvage Company of Sturgeon Bay, Wisconsin began dredging in September, with around-the-clock dredging of approximately 60,000 CY of sediment from the Federal channel and unloading it from barges to the Confined Disposal Facility located at 3500 Indianapolis Blvd in East Chicago.
 With safety as the number one priority, the dredged material is stored under two feet of water to minimize emissions of volatile contaminants and particulates (dust) to the environment.
 Real-time particulate air monitoring during dredging is available on the Particulates Data page of this website.

 As District Commander COL Ken Rockwell stated at a recent ribbon-cutting ceremony at the facility, the navigational dredging to support economic activity at the harbor and canal is also providing environmental benefits from removing and safely containing these contaminants from the waterway.